-Course: Image Data Compression [2400060] Coordinators: A. Pak, J. Beyerer Part of the modules: Machine Vision (p.
-103)[IW4INMVW], Image-based detection and classification (p.
-105)[IN3INBDK], Automated visual inspection (p.
-102)[IW4INAS] ECTS Credits Hours per week Term 3 2 Winter term Learning Control / Examinations Conditions
+Course: Image Data Compression [2400112]

+Coordinators: Part of the modules: A. Pak, J. Beyerer Image-based detection and classification (p.
+109)[IW4INBDK], Automated visual inspection (p.
+106)[IW4INAS]

+ECTS Credits Hours per week 2 Term Winter term Instruction language

+Learning Control / Exa aminations

+Conditions

-First, the students will learn various kinds, sources, and uses of image-type data, and the forms of their compression.
-Next, the basic concepts of information theory, related to data communication and coding will be introduced.
-Based on these concepts, the general principles and characterisation criteria will be developed in order to compare various schemes of image data representation and coding.
-After that, the class goes through the details of a few selected algorithms of entropy coding, precoding, and 1D-signal de-correlation.
+The students will learn various kinds, sources, and uses of image-type data, and the forms of their compression.
+Students master the basic concepts of information theory, related to data communication and coding.
+Based on these concepts and general principles and characterization criteria, students are able to compare various schemes of image data representation and coding.
+Students have in-depth knowledge of a few selected algorithms of entropy coding, pre-coding, and 1D-signal de-correlation.

-The following part of the class will be devoted to 2D transform-based de-correlation methods, including Discrete Fourier Transform, Discrete Cosine Transform, Walsh-Hadamard Transform, and the Discrete Wavelet Transform.
-Next, the temporal correlations and their use in video coding will be discussed.
+Students know 2D transform-based de-correlation methods, including Discrete Fourier Transform, Discrete Cosine Transform, Walsh-Hadamard Transform, and the Discrete Wavelet Transform and know how to use them in video coding by exploitation of temporal correlations.

-As important related topics, the human visual system and the statistics of natural images will be considered.
-In addition, the students will learn about two non-standard applications of image data coding: digital watermarking and steganography.
-As an exercise, several simple steganographic schemes will be analyzed.
+Students understand the human visual system and the statistics of natural images.
+In addition, the students know two nonstandard applications of image data coding: digital watermarking and steganography.
+As an exercise, students analyze several simple steganographic schemes.